 As the importer, you are responsible for all costs associated with bringing a shipment into compliance.
 If you do not achieve compliance, the shipment may be forfeited to the Government of Canada and disposed of.

-Why does the CFIA regulate plants and plant product imports?
+Why CFIA regulates plants and plant product imports

 Plant pests can affect crops across the country.
 This